deem0n/nim-nats/README.md

 __Credits__

-nim-nats wraps the cnats source code and all licensing terms of [cnats](https://github.com/nats-io/cnats/blob/master/LICENSE) apply to the usage of this package. cnats is licensed under Apache 2.0.
+nim-nats wraps the cnats source code and all licensing terms of [nats.c](https://github.com/nats-io/nats.c/blob/main/LICENSE) apply to the usage of this package. cnats is licensed under Apache 2.0.
 All other code (i.e tests) in this repo is licensed under MIT license.

 Credits go out to [c2nim](https://github.com/nim-lang/c2nim/) and to [nimgen](https://github.com/genotrance/nimgen) as well without which this package would be greatly limited in its abilities.

 __Future plans__

-1. Add Streaming NATS API
+1. Add JetStream NATS API
+2. Add KV
-2. More tests
+3. More tests
-3. Examples of async API with callbacks (requires event loop on the nim side)
+4. Examples of async API with callbacks (requires event loop on the nim side)

 __Feedback__